 can invent a non-evidenced based irrational explanation for anything.
 For more information as to why it is mathematically and otherwise far beyond irrationally absurd to pretend there is no God, feel free to wade through

 Eternal Creator is the only explanation in all of human history that satisfies origins, rationally explaining both our own existence and that of the larger grand design universal reality.
 Apart from

-According to the New Testament, when Jesus was born, God's messengers sang "...on earth peace, goodwill towards the people" Luke 2:14, ushering in a new age of grace, where through forgiveness from Jesus, we can live free from what Paul later refers to as “the curse of the law .
+According to the New Testament, when Jesus was born, God's messengers sang "...on earth peace, goodwill towards the people" Luke 2:14, ushering in a new age of grace, where through forgiveness found only in Jesus, we can live free from what Paul later refers to as the curse of the law .
 In John's narrative, we

-According to Paul in Galatians, Christ “has redeemed us from the curse of the law” Galatians 3:13.
+Paul writes that Messiah has redeemed us from the curse of the law Galatians 3:13.
 And in another letter Paul says that Jesus ". . .having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And he

 According to Paul, God gave us his law as a tutor (or teacher) to teach to us that we are sinners with an innate disobedience problem Galatians 3:24.
 If you don't believe you are a sinner and you are somehow exempt from our commonly shared innate disobedience problem, try doing what you think is good

 all of time and, see how well you do.
 Like Paul writes elsewhere, "for all have sinned and fall short of the glory of God" Romans 3:23.

 Obviously changing the word "sin" to "seething mass within" (like the Encyclopedia Britannica), "dark core of human personality", (like some modern scientists), "anti-human rights", "negative societal behavior" or calling sin